Data and Security

 It is necessary, in order for GLS to fulfill our part of the contract, which we have entered with you in relation to sending or receiving parcels or by using the function "Where is my parcel" on the GLS website.

-Furthermore, we process the collected data for statistical purposes, striving to offer you better quality.
+Furthermore, we process the collected data for securing operational and statistical purposes, striving to offer you better quality.
 This can, as an example, be that we wish to optimize the routes that our drivers drive.

 We may process your name, email address and parcel number to send you invitations to make user reviews if we have been responsible for delivering a parcel to you.
 We send the invitation based on our legitimate interest in receiving feedback that enables us to improve our service and performance, as set out in Article 6(1)(f) of the General Data Protection Regulation.